-The pilot was authorized for three years (2022-2024), starting no later than May 1, 2022, and may be permanently extended after the initial period pending approval by the CPUC.
+The pilot was authorized for three years (2022-2024), starting no later than May 1, 2022, and is in consideration to be permanently extended after the initial period pending approval by the CPUC.

 Billing and Incentive Payment

 While on the Flexible Pricing Rate Pilot, customers will remain on and continue to be billed in accordance with their Otherwise Applicable Tariff (OAT).
 Concurrently, TeMix will configure the platform to calculate and provide monthly bill amounts based on the hourly price signals provided to customers participating.
 Any customer savings recognized from the hourly price signals compared to the customer’s OAT will be provided to the customer on at least an annual basis.